-You will examine the controversies over basic trends in the global economy and analyse key issues, such as foreign investment and location, which underpin global business decision-making.
+Understand the controversies over basic trends in the global economy and analyse key issues like foreign investment and location which underpin global business decision making

-This module will develop your skills in all key aspects of financial decision-making, from sources of finance, investment appraisal to management of capital.
+Develop skills in all the key aspects of financial decision-making, from sources of finance, investment appraisal to management of capital

 Accounting for Business

-Explore, analyse and question the financial and management accounting information which operational managers will need to contend with during the course of their career.
+Read, analyse and question the financial and management accounting information which operational managers will need to contend with in the course of their career.

-Exploring approaches small firms can follow to secure finance to survive and succeed in the hyper-competitive market, you will investigate options for financial support including venture capital, angel finance, bank finance, trade credit, financial bootstrapping, and small firm loan guarantee scheme.
+Explore approaches small firms can follow to secure finance to survive and succeed in the hyper-competitive market.
+Investigate options for financial support including venture capital, angel finance, bank finance, trade credit, financial bootstrapping, and small firm loan guarantee scheme

 Corporate Governance in an International Context

-Investigating a range of perspectives will help you understand the interplay between corporate governance, strategy and corporate performance in a range of comparative national and organisational contexts.
+Explore a range of perspectives that help understand the interplay between corporate governance, strategy and corporate performance in a range of comparative national and organisational contexts

 You will undertake an Independent Business Analysis Project, which runs throughout your course.

-Highly international in terms of content and student composition, the course utilises high-quality blended learning support, access to excellent learning facilities, and research-active teaching staff with industrial experience.
-As well as a chance to attend a practical equity market lecture on an external visit, a good student network is developed within the course – which is supported by a well-developed programme team, personal tutoring and the use of course representatives.
+This course is highly international in terms of content and student composition.
+The course utilises high quality blended learning support, access to excellent learning facilities, and research-active teaching staff with industrial experience.
+There is a good student network developed within the course, and the course is supported by a well-developed programme team, personal tutoring and the use of course representatives.

-Upon completion of MSc Finance and Accounting, you can take up jobs as finance professionals in banking, insurance, multinational corporations, NGOs, national and local governments, international financial institutions such as IMF, World Bank, IFC etc. For those who want to take up careers in academia, this qualification provides you with the necessary skills and building blocks to pursue further study at MPhil or PhD level.
+Upon completion of MSc Finance and Accounting you can take up jobs as finance professionals in banking, insurance, multinational corporations, NGOs, national and local governments, international financial institutions such as IMF, World Bank, IFC etc. For those who want to take up careers in academia, this MSc prepares you with the appropriate skills and provides students with the necessary building blocks to pursue further study at the MPhil or PhD level.